marcelberwa/tuya_ble_for_ha/README.md

 ### Prerequisites

-To use this integration, you need valid Tuya IoT credentials:
+The integration works locally, but connection to Tuya BLE device requires the encryption key from the Tuya IOT cloud.
+It could be obtained using the same credentials as in official Tuya integration.
+To obtain the credentials, please refer to official Tuya integration [documentation](https://www.home-assistant.io/integrations/tuya/).
+In short, these are the steps to take:

 1. Go to [Tuya IoT Console](https://iot.tuya.com)
-2. Create a new project or use an existing one
+2. Create a new **Cloud Project** or use an existing one
+3. Add the Tuya BLE devices (best via the official Tuya App -> tab **Link App Account**)
-3. Create an API key with permissions for "Device Control"
+3. Give the devices the permissions for "Device Control"
-4. Get your **Access ID** and **Access Secret**
+4. Get your **Access ID** and **Access Secret** (in the tab **Overview** of the **Cloud Project**)
 5. Note your **API Region** (CN, EU, US, IN, etc.)

 ### Adding Devices